 algebraic applications in mind.

-students: Molly Lynch, NCSU 2019 Ph.D., now a visiting assistant professor at Hollins University.
-Grace Stadnyk, NCSU 2019 Ph.D., now a tenure track assistant professor at Furman University.
-Chetak Hossan, NCSU 2019 Ph.D. (with coadvisor Nathan Reading), now a lecturer at Texas State University.
+Past Ph.D. students: Molly Lynch, NCSU 2019 Ph.D., tenure track assistant professor at Hollins University.
+Grace Stadnyk, NCSU 2019 Ph.D., tenure track assistant professor at Furman University.
+Chetak Hossan, NCSU 2019 Ph.D. (with coadvisor Nathan Reading), lecturer at Texas State University.
 Ruth Davidson, NCSU 2014 Ph.D. (with coadvisor Seth Sullivant).

 Rebecca Swanson, Indiana

 University-Bloomington 2010 Ph.D., now a teaching professor at Colorado School of Mines.

 Forum of Mathematics (discrete math editor, March 2019--December 2023), Springer Graduate Texts in Mathematics (advisory board, April 2019--present), Proceedings of the AMS (combinatorics editor, February 2014--January 2022) and SIAM Journal on Discrete Mathematics (January 2011--December 2016).

 Winter 2023 quarter:

 Fall 2022 quarter: